Decisions. They’re the difference between where you are now and where you could be.

 - Figure out what you don’t know (because that’s just as important)

 Remember, knowledge is power.
-The more you know, the less scary those decisions become.
+The more you know, the less scary those choices become.

 2. Risk Assessment Techniques